Average Annual Tuition at Charter College

-These annual costs for Charter College and the average Washington schools include tuition, fees, living expenses, books, and fees minus the average grants and scholarships for federal financial aid recipients.
+The latest data we have for Charter College's annual average net costs are from 2018.
+These costs and and the average Washington schools include tuition, fees, living expenses, books, and fees minus the average grants and scholarships for federal financial aid recipients.

 As you can see, annual costs at Charter College have risen over the last few years, and are projected to continue to skyrocket based on our analysis.